monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 - Set the scene for the given month in Tokyo

 2. **Platform Mission** (1-2 sentences)
-- Briefly explain HAKOAKE's purpose
+- Briefly explain Hako-akei's purpose
 - Emphasize the 350-capacity limit and why it matters

 3. **This Month's Selection** (3-4 sentences)